Disane87/spoolman-homeassistant/README.md

 ![image](https://github.com/Disane87/spoolman-homeassistant/blob/main/resources/images/spoolman-integration-config.png?raw=true)

-If you are using an authorization, please fill in your API key provided by spoolman.

 You should now see a new integration entry with one device (your spoolman instance) and all non archived spools:

 ![image](https://github.com/Disane87/spoolman-homeassistant/blob/main/resources/images/spoolman-integration-hass.png?raw=true)